swiftlang/swift-evolution/visions/webassembly.md

 ## Goals

-As of March 2024 all patches necessary for basic Wasm and WASI support have been merged to the Swift toolchain and core libraries.
+As of March 2024 all patches necessary for basic Wasm and WASI Preview 1 support have been merged to the Swift toolchain and core libraries.
 Based on this, we propose a high-level roadmap for WebAssembly support and adoption in the Swift
 ecosystem:

 1. Make it easier to evaluate and adopt Wasm with increased API coverage for this platform in the Swift core libraries.
 As a virtualized embeddable platform, not all system APIs are always available or easy to port to WASI.
-For example, multi-threading, file system access, and localization need special support in Wasm runtimes and a certain amount of consideration from a developer adopting these APIs.
+For example, multi-threading, file system access, networking and localization need special support in Wasm runtimes and a certain amount of consideration from a developer adopting these APIs.

 2. Improve support for cross-compilation in Swift and SwiftPM.
 We can simplify versioning, installation, and overall